peteyyz/refind-neon/README.md

 * Yes, I have all these distros installed on two SSDs.
 * Yes, it is ridiculous.
 * BTW, I use Void.
-* Sorry, I do use a Mac, Slackware, or BSD.
+* Sorry, I do not use a Mac, Slackware, or BSD.
 I'll try to add these if there's interest.
 * All icons were processed with Gimp using the Neon filter from the old Alpha To Logo collection.

 Acknowledgements: